Information on this page, including unit offerings, is from the 2019 academic year.

 |Unit Learning Outcomes||On successful completion of the unit, students will be able to:

-LO2: Research and evaluate financial investment information - historical and contemporary
+ULO2: Research and evaluate financial investment information - historical and contemporary.
+Including risk and performance.

 |Timetabled Learning Activities||Workshops: 2 hours per teaching week for South Street campus